-1. This AUTO charge mode is suitable for ambient temperature between 50~120 F. But for the best results, indoor temperature should be kept between 70~80 F. For outdoor ambient temperature is below 50°F, use weigh-in charge method only.
-It is always suggested to check the charge amount and indoor TXV opening when outdoor ambient temperature is above 50°F.
+1. This AUTO charge mode is suitable for ambient temperature between 50°F and 115°F. But for the best results, indoor temperature should be kept between 70°F and 80°F. For outdoor ambient temperature is below 50°F, use weigh-in charge method only.

-Figure 13-2 Temperature limit for AUTO charge assistant
+Fig 13-2 Temperature limit for AUTO charge mode

 2. Start-up control is enforced to complete prior to activate the AUTO charge mode.
-It may take 4 to 10 minutes to exit start-up control procedure and fix the compressor frequency (RPS).
+It may take 4 to 10 minutes to exit start-up control procedure and fix the compressor speed (RPS).

-Tips: How to adjust indoor TXV opening
+TIPS: How to adjust indoor TXV opening

-To keep the best Ecoer Smart Inverter (ESI) systems' performance and reliability, be sure liquid line subcooling (SC) and compressor suction superheat (SH) meet our requirements.
+To keep the best performance and reliability of Ecoer Smart Inverter (ESI) system, be sure liquid line subcooling (SC) and compressor suction superheat (SSH) meet the requirements.

-Target values in cooling mode
+Target SC and SSH in cooling

-- If the LED displays "--" in AUTO charge mode for more than 20 minutes, stop charging and use a wrench to clockwise the TXV to ensure SH is no less than 7° F. - In case that the cooling performance is abnormal due to improper superheat (i.e. SH >20° F).
-Adjust the system according to - 1.
-Activate AUTO charge mode from outdoor condensing unit to fix compressor frequency (RPS) by press BS4 for 5 seconds on PCB.
+- If the LED displays "--" in AUTO charge mode for more than 20 minutes, stop charging and use a wrench to clockwise the TXV to ensure SH is no less than 7° F. - In case that the cooling performance is abnormal due to improper superheat (i.e. SSH >20° F).
+Proceed as followings to complete the field adjustment. - 1.
+Activate AUTO charge mode from outdoor condensing unit to fix compressor speed (RPS) by press BS4 for 5 seconds on MCB.
 Run the system for 15~20 minutes to check refrigerant coefficient number from LED display or ESS Pro App, add refrigerant until you get 0.6. - 2.
-Adjust TXV opening to allow more refrigerant flow into indoor coil if SH is still larger than $20^{\circ}$ F. Open the front panel of the indoor unit, then remove the TXV nut and use a wrench to counterclockwise the TXV until SH $\leq 20^{\circ}$ F.
+Open the front panel of the indoor unit, then use a wrench to counterclockwise the TXV until SH ≤ 20° F. This will make more refrigerant flow into indoor coil for better cooling performance.

-NOTE: Maintain a minimum of 5 minutes' operation after every refrigerant charge or TXV opening adjustment, then check live SC and SH from Ecoer Smart Service Mobile App.
+NOTE: Maintain a minimum of 5 minutes operation after every refrigerant amount or TXV opening adjustment (the TXV adjustment should be done at 1⁄4 turn each time), then check live SC and SSH on ESS Pro App.

-Figure 13-3 Adjust indoor TXV opening according to SC and SH
+Fig 13-3 Adjust indoor TXV opening according to SC and SH